 Venita Embry is a fourth-year Health Behavior doctoral student at the University of North Carolina-Chapel Hill.
 Since graduating with her MPH at Emory University, she has worked on a variety of research, evaluation, and technical assistance projects related to behavioral health, violence, health services, and criminal justice outcomes.
 For six years, she has worked at RTI International in the Center for Courts and Corrections which is housed in the division of Applied Justice Research.
 Her research interests include violence prevention interventions, court system responses to public health problems, and the effects of justice involvement on health.
 Read more about Venita in her Fellow in Focus spotlight.

-Alex Gertner is a seventh-year MD/PhD candidate in the Department of Health Policy and Management.
+Alex Gertner is a seventh-year MD/PhD candidate in the School of Medicine and the Department of Health Policy and Management.
 He received a BA in Anthropology with a certificate in Global Health and Health Policy from Princeton University and worked as a coordinator for the Health and Human Rights Division of Human Rights Watch.
 He is the recipient of a Ruth L. Kirschstein National Research Service Award from the National Institute on Drug Abuse.
 His research interests include the effects of state and federal policies on overdose and suicide rates.
 More about Alex here.